patchkez/iguana-tools/initialization/README.md

 The `.ini` configuration file is not supported yet, you need to configure on the script's code itself.

 #### First time run:
 You can configure `init_iguana.py` to rescan the blockchain after importing private keys.
 But it takes a lot of time, specially for KMD and BTC.
-It's disabled by default in `init_iguana.py`.
+That's the reason why it's disabled by default in `init_iguana.py`.

 A more convenient method is:
 1. Use `init_iguana.py` script to import the private key to all daemons,